PeterHuberSg/StorageLib/README.md

 ### Get Started Example Projects for first time user
-The projects with 'GetStarted' in its name show a new user how to create his own *Data Model* and application cosuming the data.
+The projects with 'GetStarted' in its name show a new user how to create his own *Data Model* and application consuming the data.

 **GetStartedDataModel:** A very simple *Data Model* explaining how to get started
 **GetStartedContext:** Contains the data classes created based on *GetStartedDataModel*